 This 'statement of terms and conditions' of employment accompanies your Letter of Appointment.
-The appointment is made by the University Court of the University of Abertay Dundee (hereinafter referred to as "the University").
+The appointment is made by the University Court of Abertay University (hereinafter referred to as "the University").

 You are expected to reside within reasonable commuting distance (normally regarded as 1 hour 30 minutes each way) of the University that will enable you to perform your contractual duties competently, efficiently and effectively.